Major Carlsberg shareholder cuts stake

-COPENHAGEN The largest fund shareholder in Carlsberg (CARLb.CO), which has proven vulnerable to deteriorating conditions in Russia and has lowered its 2014 guidance, has cut its stake in the company by a quarter, the brewer said on Friday.
+COPENHAGEN Aug 29 The largest fund shareholder in Carlsberg, which has proven vulnerable to deteriorating conditions in Russia and has lowered its 2014 guidance, has cut its stake in the company by a quarter, the brewer said on Friday.

-Carlsberg said Oppenheimer Funds' (OPY.N) stake in the company is now 4.78 percent, down from 6.42 percent.
+Carlsberg said Oppenheimer Funds' stake in the company is now 4.78 percent, down from 6.42 percent.

 Carlsberg said this month that it expected full-year operating profit to decline by a low-to-mid-single-digit percentage compared with previous guidance of growth of low single-digit growth.